The Best Rivers In Ontario For Trout And Steelhead

 Small river fishing can be really good

-Most anglers fish down at the mouth area below highway 401.
+Most anglers fish down at the mouth area below Highway 401.

 If you plan ahead, you may also be able to pay to access this creek at the Shelter Valley Park and Camp Grounds.
 Make sure to contact them before you go.